 To apply for an Omni military loan, you must be a current service member in the U.S. armed forces, a career veteran with at least 20 years of experience, or a current or past Omni customer.
 You can fill out an application online, over the phone or in person at an Omni Financial office location.

-Keep in mind that Omni doesn’t let you prequalify to estimate your potential loan terms without affecting your credit.
+Keep in mind that Omni doesn’t let you prequalify for a personal loan to estimate your potential terms without affecting your credit.
 Instead, you’ll have to submit a full application, which will result in a hard credit inquiry, which can negatively affect your credit for a short time.

 You’ll need to upload income statements and provide the following information when you apply: